What If God Told You to Kill Your Son, Just as He Did with Abraham?

 The Bible Is Chocked Full of Perplexing Stories That Are Hard to Understand

 One puzzling story in the Bible is when God tells Abraham to sacrifice his only son, Isaac.
 What loving father would kill his son?
 It might be asking someone to make the ultimate sacrifice.
 However, Abraham is intent on obeying God regardless of the cost.

 Three days later we find Abraham up on a mountain, with Son Isaac tied up and laying on the alter.
 With knife in hand, Abraham raises his arm, ready to plunge the dagger into Isaac.
 Just then, God says, “Wait, don’t do it.
 I was just seeing if you would really obey me.”

 Wow, that was close.
 Then God provides a ram for the sacrifice instead of Isaac.
 Abraham proved himself faithful to God, and God spares Isaac.
 It was a test, and Abraham passes.

 Fast forward several centuries to Jesus.
-Jesus is himself getting ready to die; he is going to be sacrificed.
-Surely, he knows the story of Abraham and Isaac; every Jew knows that story.
-I suspect he is wondering if his loyalty and obedience to God is being tested just like Abraham, for he says, “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
+Jesus is himself getting ready to die.
+He plans to go to the cross—for us.
+Surely, he knows the story of Abraham and Isaac.
+Every Jew knows that story.
+I suspect he wonders if his obedience to God is about to be tested just like Abraham, for he says, “Papa, if you’re willing, please cancel my assignment, but I defer to your will.”

 Join me on the journey!